 - Help increase awareness with smoke alarm outreach materials

-A few minutes a month can ensure that your detectors are ready to help save your family and home in an emergency.
+A few minutes of smoke detector maintenance a month can ensure that your detectors are ready to help save your family and home in an emergency.
 If you have any questions about your home’s smoke or carbon monoxide detectors, give us a call.